Pet safety

 Is kale toxic to cats?

-Kale (Brassica oleracea var. sabellica) is mildly toxic to pets to cats according to the ASPCA.
+Kale (Brassica oleracea var. sabellica) is mildly toxic to cats according to the ASPCA.
 ASPCA lists Brassica species as toxic to cats, dogs, and especially horses in quantity.
 Small amounts of cooked kale are widely fed to dogs without issue; large raw amounts can cause GI upset and goitrogen issues over time.
 Keep it out of reach and contact your vet or the ASPCA Animal Poison Control Center on (888) 426-4435 if your cat chews it.

 Is kale toxic to dogs?